danielsaidi/website_danielsaidi/_posts/2018/2018-08-20-my-personal-ios-and-swift-setup.md

  * Notificatons
  * Extending protocol-based collections

-As you can see, the list is currently pretty unstructured.
-The pieces hopefully fall into place as I proceed with the project :)
+As you can see, the list is pretty unstructured.
+Hopefully, the pieces will fall into place as I proceed with the project :)

-## Conclusion

-I look forward to getting started with this project and hope that you will keep me company.
-Feel free to reach out at any time.